- Do you operate a marketplace where sellers offer their products or services to customers?

 Accept payments from customers

-As a marketplace owner you need to integrate with one of Viva Wallet’s checkouts so you can accept customer payments into the escrow account.
+As a marketplace owner you need to integrate with one of Viva Wallet’s checkouts so you can accept customer payments into the platform account.

 Transfer payouts to sellers and commission fees to marketplace owner

-For transfers from the escrow account to the marketplace accounts and the seller accounts, use the balance transfer API call.
+For transfers from the platform account to the marketplace accounts and the seller accounts, use the balance transfer API call.

 Please also refer to the relevant tutorial Transfer fees and payouts (marketplace).

-To perform a refund, you would need to return funds from the seller accounts to the escrow account using the Obligations API, return funds from the marketplace account to the escrow account using the balance transfer API, and then return funds to the customer using the Cancel transaction API.
+To perform a refund, you would need to return funds from the seller accounts to the platform account using the Obligations API, return funds from the marketplace account to the platform account using the balance transfer API, and then return funds to the customer using the Cancel transaction API.

 Please also refer to the relevant tutorial Refund purchase (marketplace).